canonical/lora-basicstation-snap/companion-snap-docker/README.md

 > [!WARNING]
-> The packaging method using Docker CLI for container management has been deprectaed.
+> The packaging method using Docker CLI for container management has been deprecated.
 > Instead, refer to the [Docker Compose based packaging](./companion-snap-compose).

 # LoRa Basic Station Snap